Jason DeCorse: Background

-The fellas all echoed the fact that Super J was a real talent that Jet Set practice at Hollywood Rehearsal with Loraine at the front desk.
-Jason showed up with a purple sparkle 12-string Danelectro guitar and after a few notes there were fast friends.
+The fellas all agreed that Super J was a real talent that Jet Set practice at Hollywood Rehearsal with Loraine at the front desk.
+Jason showed up with a 12-string Danelectro guitar and after a few notes there were fast friends.
 Jason joined forces with Josh to form the band Plastic Dog in 2000.
 Rod Dyer created the Plastic Dog logo the same year.
 They are recording an album of new material from Plastic Dog in the summer of 2023.

 In 2003, Arista Records signed the band Lo Mass Republic, to a recording contract.
 The band featured Jason on guitar, Jesse Glick as lead singer, Hoss Wright on drums, Corbin Long on keys, and Steve Corduroy on bass.
-Their debut album was recorded in Seattle by Rick Parashar (Pearl Jam, Temple of the Dog, Alice In Chains, and Blind Melon) and mixed by Jack Joseph Puig (Weezer, Stone Temple Pilots, The Black Eyed Peas, and U2) at Ocean Way but the record was never released.
-The band then joined forces in 2007 and hired John Travis (Kid Rock, Juliana Theory, Social Distortion) to record and produce their independent album Poisoned Heart Machines.
+Their debut album was recorded in Seattle by Rick Parashar and mixed by Jack Joseph Puig at Ocean Way but the record was never released.
+The band then joined forces in 2007 and hired John Travis to record and produce their independent album Poisoned Heart Machines.

 From 2006-2012 Jason joined as guitarist for the LA band The Icarus Line with singer Joe Cardamone, bassist Alvin DeGuzman, guitarist James Striff, and drummers Jeff Watson and Ben Hallet.
 They toured the U.K., Europe, Scandinavia, and Canada supporting Wolf Mother.
 The band also toured with Against Me, the Cult, the Lemonheads, the Slits, and Killing Joke.

 From 2007-2010, Jason also performed and recorded with The Jimi Homeless Experience, a comedy rock/parody band.

-Jason has performed and recorded with many other musicians, including Kathy Valentine (of the Go-Go's), Clem Burke (of Blondie), Abby Travis (of Elastica and KMFDM), Ian Astbury (of The Cult), Motochrist, Alana Sweetwater, Jet Set, and several others.
+Jason has performed and recorded with many other musicians, including Kathy Valentine, Clem Burke, Abby Travis, Ian Astbury, Motochrist, Alana Sweetwater, Jet Set, and several others.

 In 2014, Jason joined Godspeed McQueen, a punk/rock'n'roll tribute band located in Solana Beach CA with a deep underground following.
 He also joined Dark Alley Dogs on lead guitar since 2017.
 Currently Jason teaches music at Rockademy, a music school located in North San Diego County.